Buick Four

 The Buick 4 was a series of passenger cars produced by the Buick Division of GM from 1909 through 1918, and was available as a touring car, phaeton or roadster.
 It was available with the Buick Model B as a larger alternative offering a larger engine and better durability.
 It became the junior sedan in 1914 when the Buick Six was introduced.

 History

-The Model 10 (1908–1910) was equipped with a overhead valve, in-line 2703 cc four-cylinder engine developing 40 bhp.
+The Model 10 (1908–1910) was equipped with an overhead valve, in-line 2703 cc four-cylinder engine developing 40 bhp.
 The engine was installed in the front, driving the rear wheels through a transmission shaft.
 The gearbox had three forward gears, with the gearshift lever positioned to the right of the driver.
 The brake pedal came into contact with the Drum brake on the rear wheels.
-The Model 10 had a wheelbase of 2235 mm and was offered as a 5 passenger touring car, 4-door landaulet or 4-door sedan, manufacturing 23,100.
+The Model 10 had a wheelbase of 2235 mm and was offered as a 5-passenger touring car, 4-door landaulet or 4-door sedan, manufacturing 23,100.